 Whether you are practicing or you have no other options, you will most likely spend lots of time playing guitar in your bedroom or your small home-based recording studio in the basement.
 I know what it feels like – you try to find a moment when no one is home, but then, there are also the grumpy neighbors who keep knocking on your door.
 I can feel your frustration.
+So, you need to overdrive a tube amp at low volume.

 While you can smash the volume down a bit, you still want to gain as much as possible from this experience.
 You need a solid tone, as well as all the effects and feelings associated with playing in a concert hall.
 You do not want to limit this experience because you ruin it.